Logan Bye

 Logan Bye (born March 2, 1998) is an American ice dancer.
-With his skating partner and wife, Eva Pate, he is the 2023 Autumn Classic International champion and a two-time Challenger Series silver medalist.
+With his skating partner and wife, Eva Pate, he is a six-time Challenger Series medalist.

 With former partner Chloe Lewis, he is the 2016 Youth Olympic silver medalist, 2016 JGP Estonia bronze medalist, and 2018 U.S. Junior bronze medalist.

 Personal life

 Logan Bye was born on March 2, 1998, in Colorado Springs, Colorado.
 He moved to Portland, Oregon, in 2012, and then, two years later, to Michigan.
 He has a younger sister named Jessica.
 In May 2021, he graduated from the University of Michigan in Ann Arbor, earning a master's degree in biomedical engineering.

 Bye began dating Eva Pate in December 2018 before they became on-ice partners.
 They became engaged in August 2022.
 They married in May 2024.

 Career

 Bye began learning to skate in 2001.

 Partnership with Chloe Lewis

 Early years

 Logan Bye and Chloe Lewis met in February 2010 at a rink in Sun Valley, Idaho, and began training together in August 2010.
 Because they lived in different cities, they trained half a month together and half apart during their first two seasons.
 During the 2010–11 season, they qualified to compete at the intermediate level at the U.S. Junior Championships, where they finished sixth.

 Lewis and Bye placed fourth on the novice level at the 2012 U.S. Championships.
 They began training together regularly after Bye moved to Beaverton, Oregon, in the autumn of 2012.
 They won the novice title at the 2013 U.S. Championships.

 During the 2013–14 season, Lewis and Bye were coached by Ikaika Young in Portland, Oregon; by Judy Blumberg in Sun Valley, Idaho; and by Igor Shpilband in Novi, Michigan.
 They were invited to make their international junior debut, appearing twice on the Junior Grand Prix circuit.
 They finished fifth at the 2013 JGP Mexico in Mexico City, and eleventh at the 2013 JGP Czech Republic in Ostrava.
 Lewis and Bye ended the season at the 2014 U.S. Junior Championships, where they finished in sixth place.

 In 2014–15, Lewis and Bye were coached by Shpilband and Blumberg in Novi, Michigan.
 Only given one Junior Grand Prix assignment for that season, they finished fifth at the 2014 JGP France in Courchevel, and then finished seventh at the 2015 U.S. Junior Championships.